ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/oci-faas-create06.PNG)

 #### Function Environment Variables
-You must create all next environment variables to configure your serverless application before functions creation.
-When you create the serverless functions, they will can access your ATP Database with ORDS or JDBC methods.
+You must create all next environment variables to setup your serverless application, before functions creation.
+When you create the serverless functions, they will can access your ATP Database with both ORDS or JDBC methods.

 || Key | Value | Section |
 | ------------- | ------------- | ------------- | ------------- |